-The Father then lifts high the Seder plate and issues THE CALL TO WORSHIP...
+Next, the Father, who leads the Seder, lifts high the Seder plate and issues THE CALL TO WORSHIP.
 "This is the bread of poverty which our fathers ate in Egypt.
 Whoever is hungry, come and eat!
-Whoever is distressed, come and celebrate Passover with us!
+Whoever is distressed, come and celebrate

+Passover with us!
 This year we are here - next year in the land of Israel!
 This year we celebrate as slaves - next year as free.'

 Next, comes THE CUP OF SANCTIFICATION.

-This is the first of four cups served during the Seder.
-Dad holds up the cup and leads in the Kadaysh (or prayer of dedication), which is recited by all:

-"Blessed art Thou, O Lord our God, King of the Universe who creates the fruit of the vine.
+And this is the first of four cups of wine served during the Seder.
+Dad holds up the cup and leads in a lengthy prayer of dedication called the Kadaysh - which is recited by all: "Blessed art Thou, O Lord our God, King of the Universe who creates the fruit of the vine.
 Blessed are Thou, O Lord our God, who chose us from among all peoples to make us a nation of priests before you.
 In love hast Thou given us, O Lord our God, Sabbaths for rest and holidays and festivals for rejoicing.
 We thank you for the Feast of Unleavened Bread in remembrance of your gift of freedom and deliverance from Egypt.
 Blessed art Thou, O Lord our God, King of the universe, who has kept us alive, who has sustained us and brought us to this season."

-At this point, everyone WASHES THEIR HANDS - an important preparation...
-Water is poured from the wrists to the fingertips - and as it rolls slowly and deliberately down the hands you are to use the time to examine your life - spiritually turn loose of any impurity or impediment that's hindering your walk with God.
+At this point, everyone WASHES THEIR HANDS, an important preparation.
+Water is poured from the wrists to the fingertips - and as it rolls slowly and deliberately down the hands you are to use the time to examine your life, and spiritually turn loose of any impurity or impediment that's hindering your walk with God.

-In John 13, it was at this point in the Seder, that Jesus not only offered to wash the disciples' hands, but also washed their feet - a symbolic act of servanthood.
+In John 13, at this point in the Seder, Jesus not only led the disciples in the washing of their hands, but He also washed their feet - a symbolic act of a servant.

-Two types of cleansing takes place in the Passover...
+Two types of cleansing occurs in the Passover...
 The washing of blood affects the inner man, or our spiritual nature.
-And the washing of water symbolizes the cleansing of our thoughts and conduct.
+And the washing of water symbolizes the cleansing of our thoughts, and attitudes, and conduct.

-Next the father hides the AFIKOMEN or dessert - the hidden matzah...
+Next the father hides the AFIKOMEN or the dessert, the hidden matzah...
 Beside the father's place at the table is a linen envelope with three compartments.
 Each sleeve contains a sheet of matzah bread.

-He takes the center sheet - breaks it - wraps it in a napkin then hides it.
+He takes the center sheet - breaks it - wraps it in a napkin - then hides it.
 This is a vital part of the feast.
 Its spiritual significance is revealed later in the Seder.

 The father then presents THE MATZAH OF HOPE.

-While the nation of Israel was in Egypt, and throughout most of their long history, the Hebrews have been an enslaved and persecuted people.
-Even today, in different places on Earth, Jews still aren't free to express their identity, or advance their beliefs.
+While the nation of Israel was enslaved in Egypt, and throughout most of their long history, antisemitism has been a problem.
+Even today, in pockets around the world, Jews are still oppressed and persecuted.